dg82wi/SmartLogiLED/README.md

 ### First Launch
 1. Run `SmartLogiLED.exe`
-2. The application will minimize to the system tray automatically
+2. The application will start with default settings and begin monitoring applications
 3. If the Logitech LED SDK cannot be initialized, an error message will appear

 ### Configuring Colors